UCLA football legend Terry Donahue dies at 77

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Donahue, who was the first person to appear in the Rose Bowl game as a player, assistant coach and head coach, was also the first collegiate coach to earn bowl game victories in seven consecutive seasons, from 1983 to 1989.
-He coached Hall of Famers Troy Aikman, Kenny Easley and Jonathan Ogden.
+Donahue was the first collegiate coach to earn bowl game victories in seven consecutive seasons, from 1983 to 1989.
+He coached Hall of Famers Troy Aikman, Kenny Easley, and Jonathan Ogden.

 "He epitomizes everything you strive to be as a coach and as a human being," current UCLA football coach Chip Kelly said in a statement.
 "Since the moment I stepped on campus, he’s been an incredible mentor and one of the most authentic, humble and toughest men I’ve ever met.
 He loved UCLA with all he had, and I can’t express how important his guidance and friendship has been for me."